-Spillover Score = (Measure Attribution Score 1 + (10 – Measure Attribution Score 2))/2
+There are two methods by which the attribution may be calculated:

-Spillover is considered to be attributable to the program if the average of the Measure Attribution Score 1 and (10 – Measure Attribution Score 2) exceeds 7.0; either the Measure Attribution Score 1 or (10 – Measure Attribution Score 2) could be below 7.0—as long as the average is greater than 7.0, the threshold is met.
-If the average is greater than 7.0, 100% of the spillover savings referenced in the question are considered to be attributable to the program.
-If the average is not greater than 7.0, none of the spillover savings are considered to be attributable to the program.
+Program attribution is established if the average of Measure Attribution Score 1 and (10 – Measure Attribution Score 2) exceeds 5.0; either the Measure Attribution Score 1 or (10 – Measure Attribution Score 2) could be below 5.0—as long as the average is greater than 5.0, the threshold is met.
+If the average is greater than 5.0, 100% of the measure energy savings referenced in the question are considered to be attributable to the program.
+If the average is not greater than 5.0, none of the measure energy savings are considered to be attributable to the program.